'Mona Lisa Joker' by Alex Gross

 Compared with online canvas printers who use solvent inks more suited for sign printing, or print on plastic or vinyl canvases, our canvas prints have greater detail, smoother tonality, and beautiful natural surfaces.
 Our canvas prints are produced as fine art pieces, not cheap consumer décor.

 Just as is the case with paintings, canvas printing is an opportunity to present work without the barrier of glass between the artwork and the viewer.
 See your work on the gallery wall the same way you see it in your studio, with no sacrifice to your work's quality.

 The cost of framing and glazing for large scale works can be a significant expense.
 Stretching a canvas print on wood bars makes works ready-to-hang without the added expense of framing.

 With a durable, workable surface, canvas can be used in many ways that paper cannot.
-Canvas creates dimension and provides creative possibilities for works beyond painting from photography to collage.
+Canvas creates dimension and provides creative possibilities for works beyond painting, from photography, to installation, to collage.

 Many canvas options come in rolls as wide as 64" and can be printed any length.

 * Contact Us for a custom stretching estimate based on the dimensions and quantity of your project or exhibition.